PetrosiliusPatter/ingooutgo/examples/nodes-example/README.md

 - To create a `NodeRegistration`, you first need to create a `Node`.
 It defines the `Inputs` and `Outputs`, together with the `Node`'s logic.
-- It is worth noting that only `Inputs` and `Outputs` of the very same `Schema` can be connected.
-For this reason, you should place them in a separate file, to be shared by all your `Nodes`.
+- It is worth noting that only `Inputs` and `Outputs` with `Schemas` of the same name can be connected.
+I recommend you create the Schemas once in a seperate file, and have all `Nodes` share them.
 - See `src\nodes\string\RepeatNode.ts`.

 ```ts